mananmadan/College/Sem5/AI/notes/checkpoint/notes.md

 - Transitivity (Fuzzy)
   - x2,x5 >= min((x2,x1) and (x1,x5))

 ### Types of fuzzy Relations

+- Check in the relation Matrices for these properties
 - Equivalence
   - All three relations will hold
 - Tolerance
   - Reflexivity
   - Symmetry

 ## Similarity Methods in Matrices
 - Cosine Methods